GdKent/CHAL/README.md

 ```

 This command:
-- Creates a virtual environment automatically (if you’re not using conda)
+- Creates a virtual environment (.venv) automatically (if you’re not using conda)
 - Installs all dependencies listed in `pyproject.toml`
 - Locks dependency versions for reproducibility (`poetry.lock`)